aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/animation/setup-target-camera/_index.md

 | **Exported FBX does not open in other tools** | Ensure you are using a recent version of Aspose.3D (the library automatically writes a compatible FBX version). |
 | **Path not found error on `scene.Save`** | Use an absolute path or ensure the output directory exists before calling `Save`. |

-## FAQ's
+## Frequently Asked Questions

-### Q1: Is Aspose.3D compatible with other 3D modeling tools?
+**Q: Is Aspose.3D compatible with other 3D modeling tools?**

-A1: Aspose.3D supports various file formats, ensuring compatibility with popular 3D modeling tools.
+A: Aspose.3D supports various file formats, ensuring compatibility with popular 3D modeling tools.

-### Q2: Can I use Aspose.3D for game development?
+**Q: Can I use Aspose.3D for game development?**

-A2: Absolutely!
+A: Absolutely!
 Aspose.3D empowers developers to create 3D assets for games with ease.

-### Q3: Where can I find additional support for Aspose.3D?
+**Q: Where can I find additional support for Aspose.3D?**

-A3: Visit the [Aspose.3D forum](https://forum.aspose.com/c/3d/18) for community support and discussions.
+A: Visit the [Aspose.3D forum](https://forum.aspose.com/c/3d/18) for community support and discussions.

-### Q4: Is there a free trial available?
+**Q: Is there a free trial available?**

-A4: Yes, you can explore a free trial [here](https://releases.aspose.com/).
+A: Yes, you can explore a free trial [here](https://releases.aspose.com/).

-### Q5: How do I obtain a temporary license?
+**Q: How do I obtain a temporary license?**

-A5: Get a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: Get a temporary license [here](https://purchase.aspose.com/temporary-license/).

 ## Conclusion